Occupational Therapy in the Acute Care Setting

 In rehab, you really get to know your patients and work with them over extended periods of time.
 In acute care, it’s rare that you’ll get more than a few days with the person.

-Instead of doing a full hour-long ADL retraining session like you’d do in rehab, you’ll be more focused on quick interventions.
+Instead of doing a full hour-long ADL retraining session like you’d do in rehab, you’ll be more focused on quick, functional interventions.

-This is because acute care OTs may have 5-10 evaluations in one day.
+This is because acute care OTs may have 5-10 evaluations plus additional treatments all in one day.
 You’ll learn to prioritize what to work on.
-You also may do more education than treatment, especially on discharge planning with the patient and their caregivers.
+Along with quick treatments, you also may have to quickly squeeze in education, especially on discharge planning with the patient and their caregivers.

 Even though you only have a brief time with the patient, you can still be assured you’re making an impact in their long-term recovery by ensuring they get the best outcomes post-discharge from the acute care setting.